 At about the same time, roughly 10:30 this morning, nearby food vendor Glory Dadiotis looked up and saw smoke rising from the collar.

 "And then it started coming up around his belt, his pants.
-And then poof, fire went everywhere, exclaimed Dadiotis.
+And then poof, fire went everywhere," Dadiotis said.
 She said the blaze and destruction of Big Tex saddened her and others.
 "Oh my gosh, it’s a huge deal.
 Big Tex IS the Texas State Fair," Dadiotis said.

 Dallas Mayor Mike Rawlings says he’s been coming to the fair and visiting Big Tex for three decades.
 He was back in Fair Park with the news of the fire.
 He said seeing the blackened metal skeleton was like seeing a piece of history vanish.

-"Big Tex is like an uncle you kind of make fun of & love at the same time.
+"Big Tex is like an uncle you kind of make fun of and love at the same time.
 To see that go away was emotional," Rawlings said.

 That was Bill Bragg’s reaction, too.